 Regular cycling significantly improves your health & increases stamina

-Cycling contributes to environment by reducing the usage of vehicles
+Cycling contributes to environment by reducing the usage of vehicle

 Cycling saves you fuel expenses and ensures congestion-free roads thus saving you time